Daimler unit to pay $28.5 million to settle U.S. Clean Air Act claims

 The settlement is the latest penalty imposed by U.S. regulators on auto and engine manufacturers for failing to meet emissions regulations.

-The U.S. government alleged that Detroit Diesel had violated the act by introducing heavy-duty diesel engines in model year 2010 without properly certifying they complied with the law, the department said.
-It also said the engines did not conform to emission standards.
+The U.S. government alleged that Detroit Diesel violated the Clean Air Act by selling nearly 7,800 heavy-duty diesel engines in 2010 without properly certifying they complied with emissions standards.

-The case involves nearly 7,800 engines sold in 2010 that did not meet emissions standards.
-Detroit Diesel started building the engines in 2009 but did not complete them until 2010, when tougher emissions rules were in place.
+Detroit Diesel said it started building 7,800 engines in 2009 but did not complete them until 2010, when tougher emissions rules were in place - a move it thought was legal.
+To complete the engines in 2009, Detroit Diesel said it would have been forced to add workers, then lay them off "and run a skeleton shift for the first half of 2010."

+"To avoid litigation and stay focused on producing the most efficient engines in the market, Detroit has decided to settle with the EPA,” said Brian Burton, Detroit Diesel's general counsel in a statement.

+Under the settlement, Detroit Diesel does not have to recall the 7,800 engines.

-Detroit Diesel will offer $14.5 million in incentives to replace older polluting school buses with school buses with a 2013 or newer diesel engine and replace or re-power high-polluting switch locomotives, the settlement said.
+Detroit Diesel will offer $14.5 million in incentives to replace older polluting school buses with school buses with a 2013 or newer diesel engine and replace or re-power high-polluting switch locomotives.

 The Environmental Protection Agency has stepped up efforts to ensure compliance with emissions rules after Volkswagen AG (VOWG_p.DE) admitted to installing illegal defeat devices in nearly 500,000 U.S. cars that allowed them to emit up to 40 times the legally allowable pollution in on-road driving.